NervanaSystems/ngraph/doc/sphinx/source/howto/derive-for-training.rst

 topology with one hidden layer followed by ``Softmax``.

-Remember that in nGraph, the graph is stateless; values for the weights must provided as parameters along with the normal inputs.
+Remember that in nGraph, the graph is stateless; values for the weights must be provided as parameters along with the normal inputs.
 Starting with the graph for inference, we will use it to create a graph for training.
 The training function will return tensors for the updated weights.